IDM-SP-2021/heroku-test/README.md

 Proof of concept app built on Heroku
 Access the app (insert URL here)

+## Feature Checklist

+- [x] Create basic graph database in neo4j
+- [ ] Visualize graph DB on the web
+- [ ] Add a person to the family tree
+  - [ ] STRETCH: Automatically generate connections
+- [ ] View all memories in the family
+- [ ] Create a new memory

 ## Run Locally

 1. Install Neo4j desktop